kuasha/Behavioral-Cloning/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I started with 3 epochs that would crash in few seconds.
 The ideal number of epochs was 20 as the model could drive perfectly for more than 8 hours running overnight.

+At the end I have only used the images from data.zip since I found that the car could be driven without any problem after using only that set.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.